polysyllabic/chaos/README.md

 - The Chaos engine, written in C++, does the actual work of intercepting signals from the controller, altering them or creating new signals, and passing them on to the console.

-- The Chaos interface, a chatbot written in Python, monitors the streamer's twitch chat, conducts the votes on which mods to apply, and tells the engine what the winning mods are.
+- The Chaos interface, a chatbot written in Python, monitors the streamer's Twitch chat, conducts the votes on which mods to apply, and tells the engine what the winning mods are.
 The chatbot can be run on a separate computer, if you like.